-The bill establishes a "physician well-being program" aimed at addressing career fatigue and well-being for licensed physicians and physician assistants in Washington.
-This program is defined to include peer-to-peer interactions, limited to three sessions per participant every 12 months, and is designed to connect participants with health resources without evaluating specific patient care or misconduct.
-The program must be formally established in writing by an employer or a professional organization and cannot include individuals with financial interests in the program.
+The bill establishes a "physician well-being program" aimed at addressing career fatigue and well-being among licensed physicians and physician assistants in Washington.
+This program is defined to include peer-to-peer interactions and connections to health resources, limited to three sessions per participant annually, and is not intended for evaluating specific patient care or misconduct.
+The program must be formally established in writing by an employer or professional organization and cannot include participants with financial interests in the program.
 Additionally, it clarifies that quality improvement plans are not considered part of this well-being program.

 Substitute Bill: 18.130.020, 18.130.070